hhpamu/hhpamu.github.io/_portfolio/portfolio-7.md

 <p style="text-align:center"> <i>Fig.5: Bill of Materials.</i></p>

 For the manufacturing analysis, aPriori software was used.
 For each component, the analysis was done for an annual manufacturing load of 10,000 parts for 5 years.
 By cost, the redesigned parts are more expensive than the original.
-Based on aPriori analysis, the original design would have cost ~$13 per part, but the redesigned parts are ~$28 per part.
+Based on aPriori analysis, the original design would have cost approximately $13 per part, but the redesigned parts are approximately $28 per part.
 However, it is to be noted that the assembly costs of the original part would be significantly higher along with the costs of the other parts like the PCB, separate silicone contacts (for the old design), and the screws added to the final consideration.
 Functionally, there should not be a huge difference in the operation of the product as the redesign only addresses the assembly method.
 The redesigned part has a reduced assembly time.
 The living hinge makes it easier to put the part together, and the reduced number of fastenings.
 Environmentally, the redesign has parts made of PLA, meaning it is more environmentally positive than the old design.
 The product can be completely recycled if properly processed through a recycling facility.
 To conclude, I have focused the redesign on ease of assembly and disassembly so that the components are quickly sorted at recycling facilities.
 This way, my design has achieved two goals: assembly efficiency and improved recycling process speed.

 <img src='/images/NES/COMP.png' alt="demoasm_stdview" class="center">
-<p style="text-align:center"> <i>Fig.6: Cost comparision between .</i></p>
+<p style="text-align:center"> <i>Fig.6: Cost comparision between original and redesigned parts.</i></p>